 How long does this cake last?

-- Be sure to grease your pan so that the Blueberry Raspberry Coffee Cake is removed easily.
+- Be sure to grease your pan so that the Blueberry Raspberry Coffee Cake can be removed easily.

 - Cook the cake in a pre-heated oven so that it bakes evenly.